 37. Resume writing services

-With the ability to offer resume writing services with minimal overheads, you'll have no upfront costs beyond basic software (if you already have a laptop), and this allows you to charge premium prices as you build experience.
+Offering resume writing services has minimal overheads, especially if you already have a laptop, letting you charge premium rates as you gain experience.

-Clients typically pay a high price for resumes because they directly impact their career prospects.
-With quality writing and industry-specific expertise, you can build a solid client base and even expand into complementary services like interview coaching.
+Clients are willing to pay for quality resumes because they directly impact career opportunities.
+With strong writing and industry-specific knowledge, you can build a loyal client base (and even expand into related services like interview coaching).

 38. Podcast editing